Quadrifolium/TFinMedia/en-GB/20150116 新京报(The Beijing News).md

 Well, I would travel around with my family, like Provence, like the places often mentioned in Korean dramas.
 **K:**
 I want to travel to Denmark with my family.
-We met guests from Denmark in the recording of "Day Day Up", I was attracted by the people and the landscape there.
+We met guests from Denmark in the recording of "Tian Tian Xiang Shang", I was attracted by the people and the landscape there.
 **J:**
 To travel around the world with my family.
 We don't have much time to travel before, it's a pity.